EricWVGG/EricWVGG.github.io/sanity-nextjs-google-map.md

 }
 ```

-## React components

-We're going to do this in three steps…
+We're going to do the rest of this in three steps…

 1. Make a map that shows pins.
 2. Make a popup for pin details.